-Here are some valuable home remedies that can keep your pet healthy, and save you a trip to the vet.
+Here are some valuable home remedies for dogs and cats that can keep your pet’s tail wagging and save you an unnecessary trip to the vet.

 He that lieth down with dogs shall rise up with fleas.

-- Shampoo your pet with flea shampoo and spray the animal between shampoos with flea spray.
+- Flea treatment: Shampoo your pet with flea shampoo and spray the animal between shampoos with flea spray.

 - Place a flea collar in the bag of your vacuum cleaner.
 Any fleas you sweep up will stay put in there.

-- If you don't want to use a flea collar with insecticides, active ingredients such as eucalyptus, cedar, lemongrass, rosemary and marigold won't exterminate, but will deter fleas.
+- If you don’t want to use a flea collar with insecticides, active ingredients such as eucalyptus, cedar, lemongrass, rosemary, and marigold won’t exterminate fleas, but will deter them.

 - Give your dog a flea bath with limonene shampoo, and flea-comb him down thoroughly while he’s in the water so the fleas drown.

-- Try adding a teaspoon of vinegar to each quart of the animal's drinking water.
-It helps keep pets free of fleas and ticks.
+- As a flea deterrent, try adding a teaspoon of vinegar to each quart of the animal’s drinking water.
+It helps keep pets free of fleas and ticks, but is not harmful to the pet itself.
+Learn about the other helpful household uses for vinegar.

 - Sprinkle borate powder into crevices of couches and chairs.

-- Getting proper nutrition for your pest is the best flea prevention.
-Add brewer's yeast to your pet's food, as well as essential fatty acids such as omega-3 and omega-6.
+- Getting proper nutrition for your pets is the best flea prevention.
+Add brewer’s yeast to your pet’s food, as well as essential fatty acids such as omega-3 and omega-6.
+Check out these tips for proper pet nutrition.

-- Spray screens with distilled water containing several drops of bitter orange essential oil.
-(Fleas hate citrus scent and will avoid crawling in through the screens."
+- Spray window and door screens with distilled water containing several drops of bitter orange essential oil.
+(Fleas hate citrus scent and will avoid crawling in through the screens.)

-- Oatmeal Bath- Put uncooked oatmeal or rolled oats into a sock or nylon stocking and run a tubful of warm water over it.
+- Oatmeal Bath: Put uncooked oatmeal or rolled oats into a sock or nylon stocking and run a tubful of warm water over it.
 Soak your dog (cats will rarely let you do this) in the water for 5 to 10 minutes.
 Oatmeal based shampoos are also available at pet stores.
+Find out more about oatmeal’s soothing benefits.

-- Aloe Vera- Break off a piece of the plant and apply the thick juice directly to the raw area.
+- Aloe Vera: Break off a piece of the plant and apply the thick juice directly to the raw area.
+Do not let your pet lick the area, as aloe vera can cause vomiting when ingested.
+Learn more about the benefits of aloe vera or how to grow your own aloe vera plant.

 - Soak an injured paw in the solution.
-If the wound is on the body put the solution in a quirt bottle or large syringe and gently apply it to the injured area.
+If the wound is on the body, put the solution in a squirt bottle or large syringe and gently apply it to the injured area.

 - Repeat the soaking or application every 4 to 6 hours for the first 24 hours.